vik16nathan/SIR_mouse_optimized/README.md

 **convert_shady_ihc_to_csv.R**: used to convert supplementary tables of IHC pathology from Rahayel et al., 2022, *Brain*.

 **SIR_mouse_exploration.ipynb**: used to look at initial connectome/clearance genes, and after step 3 to generate params_nature_yohan.pkl and params_nature_yohan_retro.pkl

+## Other information

+To generate precise maps of brain atrophies at the individual and population level, given a set of structural MRI scans, we recommend using Deformation-Based Morphometry, as implemented by Dr. Gabriel Devenyi.
+For more information, see https://github.com/CoBrALab/twolevel_ants_dbm

 ## Dependencies
 python 3.11.5 with all prerequisite packages installed